Kiran7007/Interview-Preparation/README.md

   * ```onDestroyView()``` : Fragment view will destroy after call this method
   * ```onDestroy()``` :called to do final clean up of the fragment’s state but Not guaranteed to be called by the Android platform.</br>

 * <b>What is the difference between fragments & activities.
 Explain the relationship between the two.</b></br>
   * An Activity is an application component that provides a screen, with which users can interact in order to do something whereas a Fragment represents a behavior or a portion of user interface in an Activity (with its own lifecycle and input events, and which can be added or removed at will).</br>

-* <b>Difference between adding/replacing fragment in backstack?</b></br>
-  * <b>replace</b> removes the existing fragment and adds a new fragment.
-This means when you press back button the fragment that got replaced will be created with its onCreateView being invoked.
-  * <b>add</b> retains the existing fragments and adds a new fragment that means existing fragment will be active and they wont be in ‘paused’ state hence when a back button is pressed onCreateView is not called for the existing fragment(the fragment which was there before new fragment was added).
-  * In terms of fragment’s life cycle events onPause, onResume, onCreateView and other life cycle events will be invoked in case of replace but they wont be invoked in case of add.</br>

 * <b>Why is it recommended to use only the default constructor to create a Fragment?</b></br>
-  * The reason why you should be passing parameters through bundle is because when the system restores a fragment (e.g on config change), it will automatically restore your bundle.
+  The reason why you should be passing parameters through bundle is because when the system restores a fragment (e.g on config change), it will automatically restore your bundle.
 This way you are guaranteed to restore the state of the fragment correctly to the same state the fragment was initialised with.</br>

 * <b>You’re replacing one Fragment with another — how do you ensure that the user can return to the previous Fragment, by pressing the Back button?</b></br>
-  * We need to save each Fragment transaction to the backstack, by calling ```addToBackStack()``` before you ```commit()``` that transaction</br>
+  We need to save each Fragment transaction to the backstack, by calling ```addToBackStack()``` before you ```commit()``` that transaction</br>

 * <b>Callbacks invoked during addition of a fragment to back stack and while popping back from back stack:</b></br>
   * ```addOnBackStackChangedListener``` is called when fragment is added or removed from the backstack.
 Use this [link](https://why-android.com/2016/03/29/learn-how-to-use-the-onbackstackchangedlistener/) for reference</br>

 * <b>What are retained fragments</b></br>
   * By default, Fragments are destroyed and recreated along with their parent Activity’s when a configuration change occurs.
 Calling ```setRetainInstance(true)``` allows us to bypass this destroy-and-recreate cycle, signaling the system to retain the current instance of the fragment when the activity is recreated.</br>

 * <b>What is Toast in Android?</b></br>
-   * Android Toast can be used to display information for the short period of time.
+  Android Toast can be used to display information for the short period of time.
 A toast contains message to be displayed quickly and disappears after sometime.</br>

 * <b>What are Loaders in Android?</b></br>
    * Loader API was introduced in API level 11 and is used to load data from a data source to display in an activity or fragment.
 Loaders persist and cache results across configuration changes to prevent duplicate queries.
    * [Sample Implementation](https://medium.com/mindorks/a-journey-to-the-world-of-mvp-and-loaders-part-2-e176200e5866) </br>

 * <b>What is the difference between Dialog & DialogFragment?</b></br>
-   * A fragment that displays a dialog window, floating on top of its activity's window.
+  A fragment that displays a dialog window, floating on top of its activity's window.
 This fragment contains a Dialog object, which it displays as appropriate based on the fragment's state.
 Dialogs are entirely dependent on Activities.
 If the screen is rotated, the dialog is dismissed.
 Dialog fragments take care of orientation, configuration changes as well.</br>

-* <b>Difference between margin & padding?</b></br>
-   * Padding will be space added inside the container, for instance, if it is a button, padding will be added inside the button.
-Margin will be space added outside the container.</br>

 * <b>What is the difference between a regular .png and a nine-patch image?</b></br>
    * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
 The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>

 * <b>Difference between RelativeLayout and LinearLayout?</b></br>
    * <b>Linear Layout</b> - Arranges elements either vertically or horizontally. i.e. in a row or column.
    * <b>Relative Layout</b> - Arranges elements relative to parent or other elements.</br>

 * <b>What is ConstraintLayout?</b></br>
    * It allows you to create large and complex layouts with a flat view hierarchy (no nested view groups).
 It's similar to RelativeLayout in that all views are laid out according to relationships between sibling views and the parent layout, but it's more flexible than RelativeLayout and easier to use with Android Studio's Layout Editor.
    * [Sample Implementation](https://github.com/anitaa1990/ConstraintLayout-Sample)
    * You can read more about how to implement a simple app with ConstraintLayout [here](https://android.jlelse.eu/learning-to-implement-constraintlayout-in-android-8ddc69fe0a1a), by yours truly :)</br>

 * <b>When might you use a FrameLayout?</b></br>
    * Frame Layouts are designed to contain a single item, making them an efficient choice when you need to display a single View.
    * If you add multiple Views to a FrameLayout then it’ll stack them one above the other, so FrameLayouts are also useful if you need overlapping Views, for example if you’re implementing an overlay or a HUD element.</br>

 * <b>What is Adapters?</b></br>
-   * An adapter responsible for converting each data entry into a View that can then be added to the AdapterView (ListView/RecyclerView).</br>
+  An adapter responsible for converting each data entry into a View that can then be added to the AdapterView (ListView/RecyclerView).</br>

 * <b>How to support different screen sizes?</b></br>
    * Create a flexible layout - The best way to create a responsive layout for different screen sizes is to use ConstraintLayout as the base layout in your UI.
 ConstraintLayout allows you to specify the position and size for each view according to spatial relationships with other views in the layout.
 This way, all the views can move and stretch together as the screen size changes.